madrury/rusty-rogue/README.md

   - [ ] Magic damage stats.

 #### Spellcasting
-  - [ ] A spell of magic missle (small non-elemental damage, quick recharging)
   - [ ] A spell of healing.
   - [ ] Defense and attack buff spells.
   - [ ] Some spell which is a combination of fire and ice elements.